Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 Learn how to quickly configure, install, and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.

-To configure the agent, Axway Central CLI and Amplify platform connectivity are required.
+Axway Central CLI and Amplify platform connectivity are required to configure the agent.

-1. Configure the agent from any machine that has access to the Amplify platform (<https://platform.axway.com>) and a graphical environment.
+1. Configure the agent from any machine that has access to the Amplify platform (<https://platform.axway.com>) and a graphical environment (optional).
 2. Once the configuration is complete, the agent(s) and its configuration must be copied to the Gateway machine so that it can use the API Manager API's and access the event logs or open traffic logs.

 ## Agent configuration machine pre-requisites